 Deut.
 18:4 The firstfruit also of thy corn, of thy wine, and of thine oil, and the first of the fleece of thy sheep, shalt thou give him.

 Though the reference is to “the priest’s,” the context clearly indicates that this term references all the Levites.
-It is declaring that the priests are to be allowed to eat a portion of the sacrifices that are offered and are also to have their needs supplied by the tithes that are given to the Lord as members of His inheritance (v2).
+It is declaring that the priests are to be allowed to eat a portion of the sacrifices that are offered and are also to have their needs supplied by the tithes that are given to the LORD as members of His inheritance (v2).

 Deut.
 18:5 For the LORD thy God hath chosen him out of all thy tribes, to stand to minister in the name of the LORD, him and his sons for ever.

 Again, we are told that the Levites were specifically chosen by YHWH among all the tribes of Israel to be consecrated to His service and that this position was to belong to them “for ever.”
 Although the temple has not functioned for thousands of years, we know from the prophet Ezekiel that the temple will be reestablished and that the sons of Levi will once again be privileged to serve in its ministry, but it will be the sons of Zadok that are given honored positions of service.
-(See journal on Ezekiel 43.)
+(See journal on Ezekiel 43 and following.)

 Deut.
 18:6 And if a Levite come from any of thy gates out of all Israel, where he sojourned, and come with all the desire of his mind unto the place which the LORD shall choose;